Shigeru Miyamoto: Personal life

-Miyamoto has a wife, Yasuko, and two children.
+Miyamoto is married to Yasuko, and they have two children.
 In 2010, his son was 25 and working at an advertising agency, while his daughter was 23 and studying zoology at the time.
-His children played video games in their youth, but he also made them go outside.
-Although he can speak some English, he is not fluent and prefers to speak in Japanese for interviews.
+His children played video games in their youth, but he also made them partake in outside activities.
+Although Miyamoto can speak some English, he is not fluent and prefers to speak in Japanese for interviews.

 Miyamoto does not generally sign autographs, out of concern that he would be inundated.
-He also does not appear on Japanese television, so as to remain anonymous.
+He also does not appear on Japanese television, so as to minimize his chance of being recognized.
 More foreign tourists than Japanese people approach him.

+Miyamoto is ambidextrous but usually favors his left hand, which is why his characters Mario and Link were designed to be left-handed.

 Miyamoto spends little time playing video games in his personal time, preferring to play the guitar, mandolin, and banjo.
 He avidly enjoys bluegrass music.
-Miyamoto said in a 2016 interview that when he had his own family he took up gardening with his wife which influenced other games that he was making at the time.
+Miyamoto said in a 2016 interview that when he had his own family he took up gardening with his wife, which influenced other games that he was making at the time.
 He has a Shetland Sheepdog named Pikku that provided the inspiration for Nintendogs.
 He is also a semi-professional dog breeder.

 He has been quoted as stating, "Video games are bad for you?
 That's what they said about rock and roll."
+He is alleged to have said that "a delayed game is eventually good, but a rushed game is forever bad".
+In 2023, fans deduced that it was taken from a quote by Siobhan Beeman, who worked on the Wing Commander franchise at Origin Systems.
+She first uttered the phrase at GDC in 1996, or something close to it, "a game's only late until it ships, but it sucks forever".
+It somehow was misconstrued as a Miyamoto quote, circulating on the internet for many years.

 Miyamoto enjoys rearranging furniture in his house, even late at night.
 He also stated that he has a hobby of guessing the dimensions of objects, then checking to see if he was correct, and reportedly carries a measuring tape with him everywhere.
 In December 2016, Miyamoto showcased his hobby on The Tonight Show Starring Jimmy Fallon, while also performing the Super Mario Bros. theme on guitar with The Roots during the same show.